FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/bridgedb-recipe.md

 | A1BG       | HGNC     | 51020_at     | X        |

 #### R package
-> :exclamation: For this tutorial R v4.0.3, tidyverse v1.3.0 and BridgeDbR v2.0.0 were used.
+> :exclamation: For this tutorial R v4.0.3, [tidyverse](https://www.tidyverse.org/) v1.3.0 and [BridgeDbR](https://www.bioconductor.org/packages/release/bioc/html/BridgeDbR.html) v2.0.0 were used.

-Here we will present how to perform the mappings for the two previous use cases using the R package of BridgeDb.

 After having loaded the required packages we read the data and create a new column to include the source of the identifier.